itsybitsy254/veterinary-management-system/README.md

-# veterinary-management-system
+Veterinary Management System

-This project is a command-line interface (CLI) app for managing the database of a veterinary clinic.
+This project is a command-line interface (CLI) application for managing the database of a veterinary clinic.
 It enables you to add and manage clients, animals, veterinarians, specializations, appointments, and prescriptions using a simple command-based system.

 Features